 Moderate Temperature Range: (250F to 300F)

 Wavy hairs sometimes need a higher temperature range than that of straight hairs.
-Wavy hairs have their own general waves and structure.
-In addition, to create the change in their basic structure, they may need a temperature that is neither very high nor very low rather a moderate temperature is preferred.
+Wavy hairs have their general waves and structure.
+Also, to create the change in their basic structure, they may need a temperature that is neither very high nor very low rather a moderate temperature is preferred.
 Moderate temperature creates beautiful curls on wavy hairs.

 While you are styling Curly hairs the following features control the final outlook of your curls: